pedhmendes/spin-systems-ic/README.md

 ## Ising 2D

 If you know Portuguese I highly recommend this [wiki](https://fiscomp.if.ufrgs.br/index.php/Ising_2D) about the Ising Model.
 In english there is the usual [wiki](https://en.wikipedia.org/wiki/Ising_model).

+## OpenMP

+Eventually I will talk about parallelization, the tool chose was OpenMP.
+More information about it can be found in this [link](https://www.openmp.org/).